Approach Considerations

 Patients presenting with critical aortic valve obstruction and poor left ventricular systolic function may have echodense endocardium typical of endocardial fibroelastosis.
 Variable degrees of left ventricular hypoplasia or dilation may also be noted.
 These findings usually indicate that the severe obstruction was present for a significant amount of time prenatally.

 In older patients, transthoracic echocardiography is usually diagnostic; in rare cases, however, a large adolescent patient may require transesophageal echocardiography to clearly delineate the left ventricular outflow tract and to detail the valve anatomy.
-Three-dimensional echocardiography is currently being used to better delineate the aortic valve anatomy in hopes of determining whether balloon valvuloplasty versus surgical intervention would be more effective.
+Three-dimensional echocardiography may better delineate the aortic valve anatomy in hopes of determining whether balloon valvuloplasty versus surgical intervention would be more effective.

-Doppler echocardiography is used to estimate the severity of aortic valve stenosis.
+Doppler echocardiography is used to estimate the severity of aortic valve stenosis noninvasively.
 The peak instantaneous systolic gradient often overestimates the transvalvular peak-to-peak gradient obtained during cardiac catheterization.
-Mean Doppler gradients correlate well with mean gradients measured during cardiac catheterization.
+This appears to be related to the pressure recovery phenomenon.
+Mean Doppler gradients correlate better with peak to peak gradients measured during cardiac catheterization.

-Significant individual variation exists in how closely the peak or mean Doppler-derived gradient predicts the peak-to-peak gradient measured at the time of cardiac catheterization.
-In neonatal critical aortic valve stenosis with poor left ventricular systolic function and low cardiac output, the Doppler-derived peak instantaneous gradient may be negligible and may not be indicative of the severity of obstruction.
+In neonatal critical aortic valve stenosis with poor left ventricular systolic function and low cardiac output, the Doppler-derived peak instantaneous gradient may be low and is therefore not indicative of the severity of obstruction.

 Exercise stress testing and echocardiography

-Exercise stress testing can usually be performed in children aged 6 years or older with aortic stenosis and is helpful in eliciting symptoms that may not be evident from routine history.
-Doppler studies can be helpful in determining whether exercise restrictions are necessary by measuring the change in aortic valve gradient from rest to immediately after maximal exercise.
+Exercise stress testing can usually be performed in children aged 6 years or older with aortic stenosis and may elicit symptoms that may not be evident by routine history.
+Resting Doppler gradients can be helpful in determining whether exercise restrictions are necessary [3] .

-Exercise stress testing may also provide some risk stratification if intervention is delayed or contemplated.
-Factors such as heart rate, blood pressure response to exercise (blunted), exercise duration (reduced), provocable arrhythmias (ventricular ectopy of left ventricular origin) or ECG ischemic changes, and measured oxygen consumption provide useful data on which to base decisions regarding timing of intervention.
+Exercise stress testing may also provide risk stratification if intervention is being contemplated.
+Factors such as heart rate, blood pressure response to exercise (blunted), exercise duration (reduced), provocable arrhythmias (ventricular ectopy of left ventricular origin) or electrocardiographic (ECG) ischemic changes, and measured oxygen consumption provide useful data on which to base decisions whether intervention is necessary.

 Cardiac Catheterization